purdue-arc/DD_On_Boarding/README.md

 The simplest form of communication between nodes is a publisher and subscriber setup.
 One node will write a message to a specific topic (basically just a named place where the value will exist) and another node repeatedly checks that topic to see if anything has been sent.
-This kind of system is very useful for much of what we need for the rover.
+This kind of system is very useful for much of what we need for the drone.
 For example, one node can constantly publish the state of a joystick and another node can read this in and convert it to motor outputs.

 Please go through the [talker and listener tutorial](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Py-Publisher-And-Subscriber.html) provided in the ROS 2 documentation.
-This tutorial is very thorough and we strongly recommend that you do the entire process and read it carefully, particularly the section describing how the talker and listener code actually works, as this will be critical to understanding rover communication.
+This tutorial is very thorough and we strongly recommend that you do the entire process and read it carefully, particularly the section describing how the talker and listener code actually works, as this will be critical to understanding drone communication.

 ## Communicating Across Machines